-|Non Executive Directors ||% increase in remuneration in |
+|Non-Executive Directors (including Independent Directors)* ||% increase in remuneration in the financial year |

 |Nil ||N.A. |

-|*No remuneration is paid to Non Executive Directors (including Independent Directors) ||% increase in remuneration in the financial year |
+|KMP ||% increase in remuneration in the financial year |

 |Executive Director (MD&CEO)* ||-2.55% |

-|Company Secretary ||27.60%* |
+|Company Secretary ||2.08% |

 |Chief Financial Officer** ||-19.06% |

 c.
 The percentage increase in the median remuneration of employees in the financialyear:

 e.
 Percentage increase over decrease in the market quotations of the shares of theCompany in comparison to the rate at which the Company came out with the last publicoffer:

 |Particulars Market Price ||31 March 2021 428.10" ||15 November 1994 12* ||% Change 3467.5 |

 f.
 Average percentile increase already made in the salaries of employees other thanmanagerial personnel in the financial year and its comparison with the percentile increasein the managerial remuneration and justification thereof and point out if there are anyexceptional circumstances for increase in the managerial remuneration:

-Increase in managerial remuneration for the year was 15.32%.
-The average annualincrease in the salaries of the employees other than managerial personnel during the yearwas 32.23% on account of increase in DA and scale at which new recruitment at officerlevel was made.
+Decrease in managerial remuneration for the year was -2.55%.
+The average annualIncrease in the salaries of the employees other than managerial personnel during the yearwas 11.37% on account of increase in DA and scale at which new recruitment at officerlevel was made.

 g.
 Affirmation that remuneration is as per the Remuneration policy of the Company:

-The Company affirms remuneration is as per the Remuneration Policy of theCompany.
+The Company affirms that the remuneration is as per the Remuneration Policy of theCompany.

 During the year the Company has not engaged any employee drawing remuneration exceedingthe limit specified under Section 197(12) read with Rule 5(2) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014.

-In terms of Section 136(1) of the Companies Act 2013 read with the Rule 592) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 the Board'sReport is being sent to all the shareholders of the Company excluding the annexurecontaining names of the top ten employees in terms of remuneration drawn.
-Any shareholderinterested in obtaining a copy of the said annexure may write to the Company at theaddress mentioned as : The Company Secretary LIC Housing Finance Limited Corporate Office 131 Maker TowersF' Premises 13th Floor Cuffe Parade Mumbai - 400 005.
+In terms of Section 136(1) of the Companies Act 2013 read with the Rule 5(2) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 the Board'sReport is being sent to all the shareholders of the Company excluding the annexurecontaining names of the top ten employees in terms of remuneration drawn.
+Any shareholderinterested in obtaining a copy of the said annexure may write to the Company at: TheCompany Secretary LIC Housing Finance Limited Corporate Office 131 Maker TowersF' Premises 13th Floor Cuffe Parade Mumbai - 400 005.

 Employee relations remained cordial and the work atmosphere remained congenial duringthe year.